move to Spain

 If you think you may need it, I recommend signing up when you arrive since that will give you access to the best medical care.
 The private healthcare system is great if you don’t want to wait long and want immediate access to specialists.
 But the public healthcare system tends to have the best doctors.

-I had a friend who got really sick and she first went to a private hospital that was covered by her insurance – but they had to transfer her to the public hospital in Barcelona since the medical care was better there.
+I had a friend who got really sick and she first went to a private hospital that was covered by her insurance.
+But they had to transfer her to the public hospital in Barcelona since the medical care was better there.
 But since she didn’t sign up for public healthcare, she was stuck with a $10,000 bill at the end of her stay.

 13. Open a bank account

-If you have your own flat or get a phone plan, you’ll need a Spanish bank account to pay bills.
-It’s also useful if you need to transfer money to small businesses and friends.
+Having a Spanish bank account is also useful if you need to transfer money to small businesses and friends.
 In Spain we use Bizum (which is like the equivalent of Zelle in the US) and you can transfer money immediately to another account using the recipient’s phone number.

-I used to have Sabadell but they charged me monthly fees so I switched to BBVA – which doesn’t charge any fees.
+I used to have Sabadell but they charged me monthly fees so I switched to BBVA, which doesn’t charge any fees.
 I’ve been with them for the past few years and had a great experience overall.
 Highly recommend!

 When opening a bank account in Spain, you can walk into any local branch.
-You’ll need your passport, NIE and perhaps other documents.
+You’ll just need your passport, NIE and perhaps other documents.

-14. Understand your tax obligations
+14. Sort out your tax stuff

 If you live in Spain more than 183 days of the year, then you’ll have to pay taxes.
 But Spain and the US have a tax treaty that prevents double taxation.
 So if you’re a US citizen paying taxes in the US, you’ll only have to pay the difference to Spain.
 Not sure how it works for other countries.